 |General Erwin Rommel with his staff in a French field, Panzer 38(t)s in the distance, June 1940 (Ang, Federal Archive).|

 At Rheims, the Panzer Group Kleist and Panzer Group Guderian team up and take Compiegne.
-The French are still holding the remnants of the Weygand Line between Amiens and Peronne, but the Weygand Line has become porous and the panzer are able to sidestop pockets of resistance.
+The French are still holding the remnants of the Weygand Line between Amiens and Peronne, but the Weygand Line has become porous and the panzers are able to sidestep pockets of resistance.

 The offensive broadens as German 2nd Army, 12th Army, and 16th Army of General von Rundstedt's Army Group A attacks toward Reims, supported by Panzer Group Guderian.

 The Luftwaffe provides essential air coverage to the advancing panzer spearheads, which are without infantry support and vulnerable to air attack.
 Some units of the French Air Force (Armée de l'Air) begin withdrawing to North Africa.
 The French have flown 1,815 sorties since the beginning of Operation Fall Rot, with 518 of them bomber missions.
 This rate begins to fall off drastically beginning on 9 June.

 RAF air support units are retreating before the Wehrmacht advance, some moving to Brittany and other places to the south.

 The Norwegian campaign has been a complete German victory.
 Losses during the campaign:

 4 cruisers and 6 destroyers damaged

 Most importantly, Germany has protected its source of iron ore, and also obtained advanced bases for the Kriegsmarine and useful air bases for the Luftwaffe.

 General Dietl inspects Narvik and finds that the departing British have destroyed all rail and port facilities.